 The Keene Public Library can support your curricula by developing customized booklists, webliographies, and study guides tailored to the unique needs of your students.
 If you need book suggestions, you can call us or submit an online form.

 The library provides you and your students a myriad of resources.
 To help students, the library offers study guides, online databases, encyclopedias & websites, as well as thousand of print resources.

 We also offer free academic resources and tutoring from Tutor.com!
 All students in grades K-12 with a library card can use the service to get help with schoolwork.
-Professional online tutors are available each day from 3 until 10 pm to help with all math, science, social studies, and English subjects.
+Professional online tutors are available each day from 1 p.m. to midnight to help with all math, science, social studies, and English subjects.
 The SkillsCenter Resource Library is available 24/7, and students can search by keyword and subject for worksheets, lessons, videos and more.
 Students can find resources for specific subjects, standardized tests, resume building, citizenship, GED prep, and college entrance exams.

 The library also sponsors an in-house tutoring service for those students needing in-person help.
-Please call Christina Giorgio at (603) 757-1856 to schedule a tutor for a student.
+Please call Gail Zachariah at (603) 352-0157 to schedule a tutor for a student.

 The Keene Public Library offers the family all kindergarten students two posters, reading lists, and a parent guide.
 “100 Best Books to Read in Kindergarten” and "100 More Books to Read in Kindergarten" contain both well-loved classics and quality contemporary picture books to read aloud to Kindergarten-age children.
 Interested teachers can pick up copies of these materials at the Youth Desk.